DavideNesi/sentimental-lambda/README.md

 Map (Filter tweets by keyword) -> Map (Assign a sentiment value to each tweet) -> Reduce (count each sentiment).

 Usage:
-Generate the '.jar' archive, then
+Generate the `.jar` archive, then

     hadoop jar artifact-name.jar /input/dir/path /output/dir/path ["keyword"]

-If 'keyword' is entered, only tweets that contains 'keyword' will be counted.
+If `keyword` is entered, only tweets that contains `keyword` will be counted.